-The New England Aquarium, collaborating with other aquariums across the country, is leading a national effort to enable aquariums to effectively communicate the impacts of climate change and ocean acidification on marine animals, habitats and ecosystems.
-Our goal is to build on visitors’ emotional connection with ocean animals, connect to their deeply held values, help them understand causes and effects of climate change and motivate them to embrace effective solutions.
+The New England Aquarium, collaborating with other aquariums across the country, is leading a national effort to more effectively communicate the impacts of climate change and ocean acidification on marine animals, habitats and ecosystems.
+Our goal is to build capacity to initiate conversations that are inviting and thought-provoking.
+By using visitors’ emotional connection with ocean animals and relating to their deeply held values, we hope to help them understand causes and effects of climate change and motivate them to embrace effective solutions.

 - Build a national coalition of aquariums and related informal education institutions collaborating on climate change education